 For most residential owner-occupiers, their water bills are made up of water charges (both a fixed charge and a charge based on the amount of water used), and a sewerage charge.
-Customers in regional Victoria are charged only a fixed charge for their sewerage service, while customers of City West Water, South East Water and Yarra Valley Water are charged both a fixed charge and a usage-based charge for sewerage.
+Customers in regional Victoria are charged only a fixed charge for their sewerage service, while customers of Greater Western Water, South East Water and Yarra Valley Water are charged both a fixed charge and a usage-based charge for sewerage.

 Tenants generally receive a bill from their water and sewerage service provider for only the usage component of these services.
 The owner of the property will receive a bill for the fixed component.

 Owner-occupiers will generally receive bills for both the fixed and usage parts of the services they receive.

-The Essential Services Commission (ESC) - Victoria’s independent regulator - has reviewed the maximum prices water corporations can charge for their services in the next regulatory period.
+The Essential Services Commission (ESC) – Victoria’s independent regulator – reviewed the maximum prices water corporations can charge for their services in the next regulatory period.
 For most water corporations, the regulatory period will cover 1 July 2018 to 30 June 2023.
-The review covers all Victorian water corporations except Melbourne Water and Goulburn-Murray Water whose prices were reviewed in 2016.
+This review covers all Victorian water corporations except Melbourne Water and Goulburn-Murray Water whose prices were reviewed in 2016.